mankek/VCF-Split/README.md

 -r: This option removes log files for non-selected samples when a specific caller is set for splitting

--p: Prints a list of all patients found in the input vcf.
+-p: Prints a list of all samples found in the input vcf.
 Setting the -c argument will print all sample IDs with the specified caller.

 -s: performs splitting on the input vcf.
-Setting -c argument will split out patients with the sepcified caller.
+Setting -c argument will split out samples with the specified caller.